Minres/CoreDSL/README.md

 # CoreDSL

 This repo contains the XText bundles/plugins for CoreDSL.
+The bundles can be installed from https://minres.com/download/repository/CoreDSL

 ## References